HengyeChen/oligo_design/README.md

 # Design oligoes
 We designed programs to generate oligoes with different TF motifs and remove oligoes with unintended motifs.
+The oligo design program is made by [Chao Yan].

 ## input files
 ### Background sequence